MarcusGastaldello/FRICOSIPY/docs/surface_energy_balance.md

 ## <span style="display: inline-block; width: 1em; height: 1em;background-color: #E86853; border: 2px solid #404040; border-radius: 4px; "></span>  Shortwave Radiation

+Shortwave radiation is the thermal radiation supplied directly from the Sun that ranges from the near ultraviolet (UV), through the visible light (VIS) and to the near infrared (NIR) ranges ($\sim$ 0.2 - 3 $\mu$m) of the electromagnetic spectrum.

 ### Albedo Parameterisations

 #### (a) Oerlemans & Knapp 1998